jrzielin/standupbuddy/client/README.md

 Front End App for Standup Buddy Written in ReactJS.
-Talks to the [Standup Buddy API](https://github.com/jrzielin/standup-buddy-api).